Dannyj1/Zagreus/README.md

 accessed in the [master branch here](https://github.com/Dannyj1/Zagreus/tree/master).
 No changes will happen to the master branch until the rewrite is finished.

+Consider the information in this readme outdated for the rewrite.

 # Zagreus Chess Engine
 Zagreus is a work in progress UCI Chess Engine.
 You can play against Zagreus on
 Lichess: https://lichess.org/@/Zagreus_Engine.
 You will also be able to find it's elo rating on there.
 At the time of